Josh Boyden

-Joshua Ashton Boyden (born 16 April 2004) is an English cricketer who plays for Lancashire and previously played for the England national under-19 cricket team.
+Joshua Ashton Boyden (born 16 April 2004) is an English cricketer who previously played for Lancashire and the England national under-19 cricket team.
 He is a left handed batsman and left arm medium fast bowler.
-In July 2022, he signed a professional contract for the first time with Lancashire County Cricket Club.
+In July 2022, he signed a professional contract with Lancashire County Cricket Club, he left the club in October 2025.

 Early life

 Boyden rose through the age groups at his local Euxton Cricket Club.
 From 2021 to 2022, he played for Wigan Cricket Club.

 International career

 In the run up to the 2022 Under-19 Men's Cricket World Cup final, Boyden finished with 15 wickets for England and was named in the International Cricket Council's (ICC) team of the tournament.

 Professional career

 Boyden made his List A debut for Lancashire against Middlesex on 8 August 2024, in the 2024 One-Day Cup.
 He made his first-class debut for Lancashire against Surrey on 22 August 2024, in the 2024 County Championship.

+In October 2025 he left Lancashire.